 All students are required to be covered by professional liability insurance.
 Family nurse practitioner (FNP) students need insurance coverage specific for FNP students.
-Students are required to submit proof of insurance prior to the first week of the practicum course.
-This information should be submitted to the course coordinator.
-Office Hours The Department of Nursing Office is open Monday through Friday from 8:00 a.m. until 5:00 p.m.
-All faculty maintain office hours, that are posted on their office door.
+Students are required to submit proof of insurance prior to the start of a practicum course.
+This information should be submitted to Typhon six weeks prior to the start of a practicum course.